 - Continue to sit or stand upright for 30 minutes after taking your dose - you must not lie down during this time.

-- Do not have anything to eat or drink (other than plain water) during the 30 minutes after taking a dose.
+- Do not have anything to eat or drink (other than plain water), or take any other medicines during the 30 minutes after taking a dose.

 Getting the most from your treatment